Wazuh server cluster

 Both

 Used to send keepalives to the peer.
-Replies the same received message.
+Replies with the same received message.

 echo-c